gyarab/chytry-lock/README.md

 3. In terminal type: python3 manage.py runserver 0.0.0.0:8000

-4. In your browser insert link: //PI IP address//:8000
+4. In your browser insert link: //Raspberry Pi IP address//:8000

 To start using the mobile app open file smartlock102.rar or smartlock.rar, instalation file for smartphones is called app-release.apk.